inverno-io/inverno-mods/inverno-web-server/README.md

 In the above example, an exchange with a `application/json;version=1` request payload is matched by the first route, `application/json;version=2` request payload is matched by the second route and any other `application/json` request payload is matched by the third route.

-If there is no route matching the content type of a request of an exchange matched by previous routing rules, a (415) unsupported media type error is returned.
+If there is no route matching the request content type matched by previous routing rules, a (415) unsupported media type error is returned.

 > As described before, if no route is defined with a consume routing rule, exchanges are matched regardless of the request content type, content negotiation is then eventually delegated to the handler which must be able to process the payload whatever the content type.